AidanCooper/cloud-API-python-notebooks/README.md

-# cloud-API-python-notebooks
+# Cloud API Python Notebooks
-Jupyter notebooks for using cloud API services provided by Google Cloud, Amazon Web Services, and Microsoft Azure.
+Jupyter notebooks, written in Python, for using cloud API services provided by Google Cloud, Amazon Web Services, and Microsoft Azure.